Steve Hogg Approved Fitter

 - Cycling shoes with orthotics or insoles if you have them,

 - If you need new cleats, now is the time to bring a fresh pair.
-We stock most brands of cleats.
-If your cleats, pedals or other parts are extremely well used it may interfere with the effectiveness of your fit.
+I do stock most brands of cleats.
+If your cleats, pedals or other components are worn or have excessive play it will have a negative impact on your positional changes.
 These worn out parts will need replacing so bring new ones or purchase them here.

-- Be prepared to be riding an indoor trainer for up to an hour; a towel, change of clothes, and adequate food/hydration are necessary.
-We have water at the shop for customers but if you prefer another source of liquid, feel free to bring it.
-There is also a shower at the store for those clients wishing to use it.
+- Be prepared to be riding an indoor trainer for up to 1.5 hours; a towel, change of clothes, and adequate food/hydration are necessary.
+I have water here but if you prefer another type of liquid, feel free to bring it.
+There is also a shower available for those wishing to use it.

-- Please ensure that your bike is reasonably clean and in good working order.
+- Please ensure that your bike is reasonably clean and in good working order and bring any thru hub axle adapters that your particular frame requires to attach to a trainer.

 If you don’t have any footbeds or orthotics in your cycling shoes and are planning a fit, you will require a footbed.
 The basic foam liner which comes with most shoes is not acceptable.
-Proper arch support is essential to a complete bike fit.
-Some shoes now come with a moldable liner which may include interchangeable, modular arch supports.
-If you have these, bring all arches which were included.
-TI Cycle carries G8 arch supports.
+Proper arch support is the foundation to a complete bike fit.
+If you are currently using custom or another type of footbed please bring them with you.
+I stock G8 arch supports.

-I will send you some reading material.
-I may need to ask some questions in advance to gain background information about you.
+I will send you additional reading material when you book your appointment.
+I may also ask some questions in advance to gain background information about you.

 Post-fit Bike Care:

-I will make every effort to ensure your bike is ready to ride when you leave, however if we make changes to stems, bars, saddles and posts, it is possible some parts may require additional tightening after the fit.
-Please know it is ultimately your responsibility to ensure your bike is safe to ride before you ride it.
+I will make every effort to ensure your bike is ready to ride when you leave, however if I make changes to stems, bars, saddles and posts, it is possible some parts may require additional tightening after the fit.
+Please double check my work to be safe, know it is ultimately your responsibility to ensure your machine is safe before you ride it.
 Thank you for your interest.
 I look forward to working with you soon.

 Steve Hogg Approved

 Mark has been riding, racing and wrenching on bicycles for most of his life.
 His road racing career started in the late ‘70s; soon earning medals at both the provincial and national junior championships.
-He took a short hiatus through the 1980’s to pursue other creative avenues such as building handmade custom furniture.
+He took a short hiatus through the 1980’s to pursue other creative avenues such as building handmade furniture.
 But he never lost touch with his passion for bicycles.
-Cycling came to the forefront of his life again in the early to mid 90’s when, in his brother’s barn, he started offering repair services for local cyclists.
-At the same time he started competing at regional and provincial triathlon, road and cycle cross races.
+Cycling came to the forefront of his life again in the early 90’s when, in his brother’s barn, he started offering repair services for local cyclists.
+At the same time he started competing at regional and provincial road and cyclo cross races with a couple of co-ed Tris and duathlons for fun.
 This got the ball rolling for Mark to realize his dream of opening a bike store and TI Cycle, named after the Thousand Islands area where Mark lives, officially opened its doors in 2000.
-Mark continues to be active in the local cycling community but now his primary goal is to help others enjoy the sport.
-Mark is committed to pursuing excellence in T.I.
-Cycle’s fitting, repair and services and is always looking forward to working with the great people he meets along this cycling adventure.
 In October 2012, Mark arrived in Sydney, Australia, home to Steve and Margaret Hogg’s Pedal Pushers bike shop.
 This momentous occasion marked the culmination of over 10 years of experimenting and training with different bike fitting methods and systems, searching to provide the best results for him and his clients at T.I.
 Cycle.
 To Mark, Steve’s theories, methods and techniques seemed far more effective compared to the previous, more formulaic, fitting processes that he had been employing.
 He had noticed that by reading Steve’s material and applying the suggestions to his own position and to that of some trusted clients, the end results were far superior.
 This was enough to convince Mark that he needed to know more about Steve’s patented methods.

 Training with Steve was very taxing; most days Mark was performing two fittings under Steve’s watchful eye and the volume of new information was overwhelming.
 He found that there were many unique procedures that served to enhance the fitting process.
 However, three weeks of training with Steve solidified the tools that Mark now employs to provide fittings that emphasize a safe, comfortable and efficient relationship between the rider and the bike.
 Mark continues to learn and add to his fitting knowledge.
 His services and techniques are evolving as he gains a deeper understanding of the interaction between the rider and their bicycle through hours of dedicated fitting work.
 He is also a committed member of the “Steve Hogg approved bike-fitter” team; adding new information and solutions to help him meet the unique challenges presented by each individual fit client.